ember-redux/ember-redux/_posts/2016-04-01-introduction.markdown

 var store = createStore();
 ```

-If you ran the code above you would notice a runtime error in redux.
+If you ran the code above you likely hit a runtime error in redux.
 This error occurs because I failed to pass `createStore` a required argument.
 The argument is a function that takes the current state of the application plus an action and returns the next state of the application.
-If that sounded a little dense let me explain with an example.
+If that description sounded a bit terse let me explain with an example.

 ```js
 var reducer = ((state, action) => {